 [ Full rules for Havannah ]

 Players aim to form a connection linking opposite sides of the board.
-Hex is known to be a deep strategical game that requires plenty of skill.
+Hex is known to be a deep strategical game.

 [ Hex on Wikipedia ]